stanleykylee/100-days-of-code/r1-log.md

 ### R1D5
 #100DaysOfCode #R1D5 New Year's Day!
 What a start to 2018.
 Completed another 2 days of the 30 days of code challenge, I'm past the halfway mark now and only 13 challenges to go!
 I also took the time to visit Codewars and completed one kata.
 Can't wait to do more.

+### R1D6
+#100DaysOfCode #R1D6 Taking a break today from 30 days of code challenges and registered for Johns Hopkins' R Programming course.
+Spent time setting up my environment and watching videos.
+I'm auditing it for now, but maybe I'll upgrade later?